open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Moving Creature/Moving Creature.md

     hide-letter-keys: true
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Moving Creature
+        title: Moving Creature
+      part1:
+        ans1:
-    params_part1_ans1_value: The creature is speeding up because the distance between points equally spaced in time is increasing.
+          value: The creature is speeding up because the distance between points equally spaced in time is increasing.
+        ans2:
-    params_part1_ans2_value: The creature is slowing down because the distance between points equally spaced in time is increasing.
+          value: The creature is slowing down because the distance between points equally spaced in time is increasing.
+        ans3:
-    params_part1_ans3_value: The creature is maintaining a constant speed because the distance between points equally spaced in time is increasing at a constant rate.
+          value: The creature is maintaining a constant speed because the distance between points equally spaced in time is increasing at a constant rate.
+        ans4:
-    params_part1_ans4_value: The creature is stationary because the points form a horizontal line.
+          value: The creature is stationary because the points form a horizontal line.
+      part2:
+        ans1:
-    params_part2_ans1_value: The creature maintains a constant space because the distance between points equally spaced in time is constant.
+          value: The creature maintains a constant space because the distance between points equally spaced in time is constant.
+        ans2:
-    params_part2_ans2_value: The creature is stationary because the distance between points equally spaced in time is constant.
+          value: The creature is stationary because the distance between points equally spaced in time is constant.
+        ans3:
-    params_part2_ans3_value: The creature is speeding up because the dots form a line with a positive slope.
+          value: The creature is speeding up because the dots form a line with a positive slope.
+        ans4:
-    params_part2_ans4_value: The creature is slowing down because the dots form a line with a positive slope.
+          value: The creature is slowing down because the dots form a line with a positive slope.
+      part3:
+        ans1:
-    params_part3_ans1_value: This could describe a loon or a duck accelerating across the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
+          value: This could describe a loon or a duck accelerating across the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
+        ans2:
-    params_part3_ans2_value: This could describe a loon or a duck flying at a constant speed across the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
+          value: This could describe a loon or a duck flying at a constant speed across the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
+        ans3:
-    params_part3_ans3_value: This could describe a loon or a duck at rest on the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
+          value: This could describe a loon or a duck at rest on the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
+        ans4:
-    params_part3_ans4_value: This could describe a loon or a duck at rest on the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
+          value: This could describe a loon or a duck at rest on the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A set of dots representing the position of a living creature is shown in the figure.
 The spots are equally spaced in time.

 <img longdesc="Moving Creature.md#desc" alt="Motion diagram of the creature." src="livingcreature.png" width="500px">